wang-q/withncbi/db/README.md

     --exclude=".tmp" \
     --exclude=".old" \
     ~/data/NCBI/genbank/genomes/Bacteria_DRAFT/

 ```

 Newer genomes list in genomes/refseq/bacteria are just symlinks to genomes/all/*.

 So local mirrors are no longer needed.

-## Databases
+# Databases

-We create 4 MySQL databases:
+We will create 4 MySQL databases:

 * gr_prok: genome reports for prokaryotes;
 * gr_euk: genome reports for eukaryotes;